 Create a MicroEJ Firmware From Scratch

-In this tutorial, the target device is a a Luminary Micro Stellaris.
+In this training, the target device is a a Luminary Micro Stellaris.
 Though this device is no longer available on the market, it has two advantages:

 • The QEMU PC System emulator can emulate the device.